sergey-nechaev/devdocs/ui_comp_guide/components/ui-form.md

 ### Configure DataSource

-You need to configure component's DataSource in order to provide data and meta information for your Form component.
+You must configure a component's DataSource in order to provide data and meta information for your Form component.

 DataSource aggregates an object of class implements the interface `\Magento\Framework\View\Element\UiComponent\DataProvider\DataProviderInterface`